Mount Gambier and the Blue Lake

 - Experienced & informative tour driver/guide.

 Nestled on a picturesque volcanic landscape and surrounded by vast pine tree plantations, Mt Gambier is a beautiful place to relax and explore.
-From the still waters of the lake to the rugged coast at Cape Northumberland, there is no shortage of things to see.
+From the still waters of the lake to the rugged coast at Cape Northumberland, there is no shortage of things to see and do.
 At this time of year, the Lake takes on its brilliant blue colour and we enjoy one of the best views possible.
-We also make the most of Spring with a visit to the spectacular gardens at the Umpherston Sinkhole and a scenic luncheon cruise on the Glenelg River.
+We also make the most of Spring with a visit to the spectacular gardens at the Umpherston Sinkhole and a drive through the stunning countryside that surrounds Nangwarry and the Coonawarra.
 This special break to the Limestone Coast is the perfect four day escape.

 We reach Kingston SE in time for our light lunch, before a pleasant afternoon’s drive takes us to the popular seaside town of Robe.
-We take the opportunity to drive around to see the variety of historic buildings and beautiful scenery before continuing.
+While here we take the opportunity for a drive around to see the variety of historic buildings and beautiful scenery this coastal town has to offer.

 Continuing our journey, we pass through Millicent before reaching the city of Mount Gambier, nestled on a picturesque volcanic landscape and surrounded by vast pine tree plantations.

-Our accommodation is at the Comfort Inn Silver Birch (Ph.
-08 8725 5122).
-As we are staying here for the entire time, we have the chance to unpack and settle into our comfortable rooms before coming together for dinner.
+Our accommodation for the next three nights is at The Henty (Ph.
+08 8725 5122) and we have the chance to unpack and settle into our comfortable rooms before coming together for dinner.

-(includes cooked breakfast, light lunch and three course dinner)
+(includes cooked breakfast, light lunch and two course dinner)

 The famous Blue Lake is the largest of a number of crater lakes in the area and is the water supply for Mount Gambier’s population.
 This morning we head out for a fascinating Blue Lake Aquifer Tour which takes visitors in a glass-panelled lift down the original dolomite well shaft (from which water was originally extracted), and then through a tunnel to see the Blue Lake at close proximity.
 We will learn about the hydrology of Mount Gambier’s water supply, the aquifer system and hear the interesting stories of local history, European settlement, folklore and Aboriginal legend.